 Business-book authors take note.
 Like Chip and Dan Heath’s other best-sellers, Decisive is structured for clarity and accessibility.
 Every chapter ends with a one-page synopsis of high points.

 Endnotes offer more depth.
 Readers are cleverly given a choice of how they read the book: fast or slow.
 Decisive can be scanned by those in a hurry or read in-depth by readers with more time.

-Readers of other popular books on decision making, such as Barry Schwartz’s excellent Paradox of Choice, will notice that Heaths use some of the same research.
+Readers of other popular books on decision-making, such as Barry Schwartz’s excellent Paradox of Choice, will notice that the Heaths use some of the same research.
 It’s disappointing to read about the supermarket jam story yet again.